EPA STANDARD: EVERYTHING YOU NEED TO KNOW

 Do I have to change my appliance?

-Everywhere in the United States and Canada, with the exception of New-Brunswick, Prince-Edward Island and the Northwest Territories, EPA certified appliances (or CSA B415.1-10, the Canadian standard) are mandatory.
-Exceptions exist, especially for decorative wood fireplaces (consult the section below), mass fireplaces, wood cook stoves or camp stoves.
-Each municipality may require that the devices installed on its territory comply with the EPA standard or meets more stringent standards as is the case for the city of Montreal, even if the province does not require it.
+Everywhere in the United States and Canada, except for Nunavut, EPA or CSA B415.1-10 certified appliances are mandatory.
+Exceptions exist, namely for decorative wood fireplaces (consult the section below), mass fireplaces, wood cook stoves or camp stoves.
+Each municipality may require that the appliances installed on its territory meet more stringent standards as is the case for the city of Montreal, even if the province does not require it.
 It is therefore important to refer to your municipality for the current regulation, as well as to check whether a subsidy program for the replacement of old appliances is available to citizens.

 In almost 100% of cases, municipalities do not require the replacement of existing appliances, but require that all new installations comply with the new regulations.
 There are exceptions, however, including the city of Montreal, where this acquired right is not applicable.
 After first announcing a complete ban on wood burning appliances, the city retracted and finally established a regulation in October 2018, which stipulates that all wood burning appliances used on its territory must emit 2.5 g/h or less when tested to EPA or CSA B415.1-10.
 Therefore, existing appliances on the territory of the city of Montreal that emit more than 2.5 g/h must be replaced or condemned.